 If your application is successful you will be contacted by one of our team members regarding next steps.
 This may consist of a phone interview and if successful, an invitation to attend an interview or assessment centre day.

-December-March: Assessment centres or interviews take place on site.
+December-March: Assessment centres or interviews take place on site or virtually- this will be communicated to you in advance during the process.
 All students go through two to three selection methods which could include a behavioural interview, a presentation activity and a group exercise.
 Skills tested at assessment centres are communication, interpersonal, planning and team-building skills.
 Versatility and the flexibility to adapt to new situations are also essential.
 In this period we aim to deliver the majority of offers.

 April: All successful candidates will be invited back to the Intern Open Day which is an event to introduce new interns to their teams and the other interns prior to starting their internship.